 Capital One Spark Miles for Business Offers Extra Bonus Points

 The Capital One® Spark® Miles for Business is a top choice in the corporate credit card world due to its many extras.
 New card applicants can take advantage of the ability to earn up to 200,000 bonus miles (worth up to $2,000 to spend on travel-flights, hotels, and more).
 They will first earn 50,000 miles after spending $5,000 in the first 3 months of account opening.
 Then, they will earn 150,000 bonus miles after spending $50,000 in the first 6 months of account opening.

 Cardholders also earn an unlimited 2x miles earned per dollar spent, everywhere.

 There are no foreign transaction fees and cardholders receive up to $100 statement credit for one Global Entry or TSA PreCheck application fee.

-Furthermore, Capital One has announced several new airline partners to its lineup.
+Furthermore, Capital One has announced several new Capital One airline partners to its lineup.